Pulse oximetry screening in the newborn

 Nearly 4% of New Zealand's babies are born at home.
 Midwives will usually stay with a mum and baby for 2 to 3 hours following a home birth and will return for a follow-up visit within the next 24 hours.
 Pulse oximetry screening should ideally be performed prior to the midwife's departure, but may have to be deferred until the return visit if an oximeter is not available at the time of the birth.

-- Obtain consent from parents or caregivers to perform the screening test.
+- Obtain verbal consent from parents or caregivers to perform the screening test.

 - Ensure that the infant is calm and warm.
 Movement and crying can affect test accuracy.
-The test may be performed while the baby is feeding or sleeping.
+The test may be performed while the baby is feeding.